 The Hospitality Management major prepares students for employment in Missouri's tourism industry.
 Internships are available through area hotels and restaurants.
 Close ties with industry are maintained though a student chapter of the Missouri Restaurant Association.

-Interior design and fashion merchandising students combine a marketing/management background with their study to become professionals in the business world.
+Fashion merchandising students combine a marketing/management background with their study to become professionals in the business world.